skorobahatko/skorobahatko/README.md

 ### Hi there!
 My name is Max, im pre-junior Full-Stack Web Developer.
-I'm currently learning NodeJS, also i'm currently working on my ReactJS project, my Angular project for my portfolio.
+I'm currently learning NodeJS, also i'm currently working on my ReactJS project for my portfolio.
 I'll study soon Ionic.
 I'm open to cooperation and work in full day.

 <!--
 **skorobahatko/skorobahatko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.